The Cave (2005 film): Plot

-Tyler saves Kathryn and brings her to the passageway.
-On their way back, they meet Alex and all run to rejoin Jack and Top.
+As Jack continues to mutate, Kathryn theorizes that the previous explorers and all the ecosystem's creatures mutated due to the parasite.
+Some of the survivors question Jack's judgement and the team splits up.
+Alex, Briggs, and Kathryn go their own way, while Top and Tyler stay with Jack.
+Jack, Top, and Tyler discover a cavern littered with human skeletons as well as a passageway out of the cave.
+As Tyler goes back to find the others, one of the creatures kills Briggs.
+Tyler regroups with Kathryn and Alex as they all run to rejoin Jack and Top.
 However, the creatures have entered the cavern and stolen the rebreathers necessary to navigate the passage.
-Top, Kathryn, Tyler and Alex run into the river toward the passageway, but Alex is killed before he can get in the water, a creature grabbing him from above.
-Jack causes a distraction, allowing the others to escape while he sacrifices himself by battling the creatures.
-The three resurface in a huge canyon and are finally safe.
+Top, Kathryn, Tyler, and Alex run into the river toward the passageway, but before Alex can get in the water, a creature grabs him from above, killing him.
+Jack sacrifices himself by causing a cave-in, allowing the others to escape.

-The survivors return to civilization and Top departs.
-A little while later, Tyler and Kathryn meet up and he asks her if Jack could have survived out in the open in his mutated state.
-Kathryn says she had originally thought the parasite could only survive underground, but now she is uncertain; she suspects the parasite wants to get out.
-When she lowers her sunglasses, it is clear that Kathryn's eyes have mutated just like Jack's.
-Kathryn then quickly walks away, as Tyler realizes she knows she is infected with the parasite, and that she intends to remain free, able to infect others.
-He runs after her, but she disappears in the crowd.
+Sometime later, Tyler and Kathryn meet up at a cafe.
+He asks if the mutated Jack could have survived on the surface.
+Kathryn says she had originally thought the parasite could only survive underground, but now believes the parasite wanted to get out.
+As she leaves, Tyler notices that Kathryn's eyes have mutated just like Jack's.
+He runs after her, but she disappears into the crowd.